Kieran O'Hara: Burton Albion

 On 11 September 2020, O'Hara signed with Burton Albion for a two-year deal.

 On 20 November 2021, O'Hara joined League Two side Scunthorpe United on an emergency seven-day loan deal following an injury to first-team goalkeeper Rory Watson.
 On 26 November 2021, the loan was extended by a further seven days.

 Fleetwood Town

 On 1 February 2022, O'Hara joined fellow League One side Fleetwood Town after leaving Burton Albion by mutual consent.
 O'Hara was released by the club at the end of the season.

 Colchester United

-After leaving Fleetwood Town, O'Hara signed a one year deal with League Two side Colchester United.
+After leaving Fleetwood Town, O'Hara signed a one-year deal with League Two side Colchester United.

+Kilmarnock

+After one season at Colchester United, O'Hara moved to Scotland by joining Kilmarnock, signing a one-year deal.
+O'Hara was the club's second choice goalkeeper behind Will Dennis until Dennis suffered an injury in the 44th minutes against Hibernian on 16 September 2023, prompting O'Hara to make his Kilmarnock debut, in a 2-2 draw.

+Dundee

+On 16 September 2025, O’Hara joined Scottish Premiership club Dundee on a permanent deal until the end of the season.